GreaterHeight/Thesegunsamuel/doc/IMAGE-PROMPTS.md

 ## 3. WORK PAGE

 ### `lane-technology.jpg` — GreaterHeight Technologies (16:10)
-Modern African software office at dusk: [SUBJECT — group scene] collaborating around dual monitors showing elegant data dashboards (abstract, unreadable), glass-walled meeting room in the background, deep green accent wall, warm task lighting, an atmosphere of focused engineering excellence.
+Modern African software office at dusk: a group of distinguished Black African professionals collaborating around dual monitors showing elegant data dashboards (abstract, unreadable), glass-walled meeting room in the background, deep green accent wall, warm task lighting, an atmosphere of focused engineering excellence.
 Horizontal 16:10.

 ### `lane-academy.jpg` — GreaterHeight Academy (16:10)
-Bright training academy classroom in Lagos: an instructor at a large screen displaying an abstract system diagram, [SUBJECT — group scene] of engaged adult students with laptops, morning light through tall windows, cream walls with a forest-green feature wall, a sense of upward momentum.
+Bright training academy classroom in Lagos: an instructor at a large screen displaying an abstract system diagram, a group of distinguished Black African professionals of engaged adult students with laptops, morning light through tall windows, cream walls with a forest-green feature wall, a sense of upward momentum.
 Horizontal 16:10.

 ### `lane-publishing.jpg` — TECHSPIBUS™ Media & Publishing (16:10)
 A refined publishing studio: a large wooden desk with hardcover book proofs, a vintage typewriter beside a modern laptop, manuscript pages with handwritten margin notes, a crimson-spined hardcover as the single red accent, dark green wall with brass picture lights, moody warm light.
 Horizontal 16:10.
 No readable text.